 In a bowl mix all-purpose flour, oats and salt, keep aside.
 In a separate bowl mix yogurt, sugar, baking powder and baking soda.
 Wait for 2-3 minutes.
 The mixture will become little frothy, now mix in oil and vanilla extract.
 Add the flour mixture into this in 3 batches, and keep mixing.
 Now add milk, whisk well to form a lump free mixture.

 Pour this into the prepared cake pan.
 Tap cake pan gently on kitchen counter couple of times to release the air bubbles.
 Now top the cake batter with broken pieces of Oreo cookies, and sprinkle the cranberries.
 Bake for 20-22 minutes.
 Insert a toothpick in the middle of the cake.
 The cake is ready if the toothpick comes out clean or with a few moist crumbs.
 If not, bake for some more time, and then check again.

 Cool the cake in the pan for 15 minutes and then run a sharp knife around the edges of the pan and carefully remove the cake.
 Turn onto a cooling rack and leave there until completely cold.

 When cooled cut into squares.
 Serve and enjoy!

 - Store the cake squares in an airtight container, consume them within 5 days.
 To be on a safer side, I’ll advice to keep them in the refrigerator, as it is summer now.

 - I added some melted dark chocolate on top after cooling the cake completely.
-This step is optional, if you like go ahead with it.
+This step is optional.